 Dog Bite Injuries and Minnesota Law

 The law in Minnesota states that the owner of a dog who causes an injury is liable for the full amount of the injury (Minn.
 Stat.
 347.21).
 Minneapolis and St. Paul each have similar city ordinances.
 The law treats dog bites differently than those caused by other types of accidents (i.e. motor vehicle accidents, slip and fall injuries, etc.).
 In those instances, the injured party must prove that the wrongdoer was legally negligent, that is, that he or she failed to observe reasonable care in their actions.
-This is not the case in dog bite matters.
+However, this is not the case in dog bite matters.

 If a dog attack occurs without provocation, the law assumes that the owner was responsible and requires that the owner pays for the injuries.
-This is called a strict liability tort.
+This is a strict liability tort.
 That means it is more difficult for the dog owner’s insurance company to deny liability for the accident.
 In strict liability cases, like dog bites, the experienced dog bite injury attorneys at Sand Law will fight so that the responsible party and their insurer will meet their legal responsibility to pay the full amount of the injury.

 Dog attacks that occur in public present their own challenges as well.
 The parks and lakes throughout the Saint Paul and Minneapolis area are especially busy in the summer and fall months.
 This results in crowded conditions that put dogs and pedestrians in close contact.
 A dog owner with no personal connection to the victim may try to avoid responsibility by refusing to answer the victim’s phone calls, despite having promised at the scene of the attack to cooperate.
 An attorney can help the victim in a case like this by filing a lawsuit that legally requires a response within a set time frame.

 Our top-rated Minnesota personal injury attorneys have extensive experience in a wide variety of personal injury cases, including dog bites.
-We work with the best medical experts in the field and have built a reputation as dedicated and determined attorneys that obtain outstanding results for our clients.
+We work with the best medical experts in the field.
+Furthermore, we have built a reputation as dedicated and determined attorneys that obtain outstanding results for our clients.
 If you or a family member have been attacked by a dog, Sand Law’s professional dog bite injury lawyers can help you receive the compensation you deserve.
 With offices in Saint Paul and White Bear Lake, we offer in-person meetings as well as over the phone consultations free of charge.
 Call us at (651) 291-7263 or schedule an appointment online to speak with one of our experienced personal injury lawyers today.